dl1bz/NepControl50W/readme.md

 Solution: I take the control over the main control signals like BIAS on/off and RX/TX relais with my own ESP32 controller and changed PA switch logic, which fix this "issue" completly.
 The "issue" is gone after my mod.

 *But be careful:* FIRST set a pure carrier tune signal with low power, that the PA can detect the band reliable (this works in this case) - that ALWAYS has to be the FIRST STEP if changing the band !
 AFTER this you can transmit in SSB or other modes.

+My mod can only be used under this condition.
+A wrong band selection can damage the LPF capacitors !